abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Partial order
 ===

-Like linear orders, a partial orders consists of a set plus a relationship, with the only difference that, although it still obeys the reflexive, transitive and the antisymmetric laws, the relationship does not obey the law of totality -  not all elements are necessarily ordered.
+Like linear orders, a partial orders consists of a set plus a relation, with the only difference that, although it still obeys the *reflexive, transitive* and the *antisymmetric* laws, the relation does not obey the law of *totality*, that is not all of the sets elements are necessarily ordered.
 I say "necessarily" because even if all elements are ordered, the partial order is still a partial order (just as a group is still a monoid) - all linear orders are also partial orders, but not the other way around (we can even create an *order of orders*, based on which is more general).

-So let's revisit the example of the soccer players ranglist.
-The first version that includes just **m**yself, my **g**randmother and her **f**riend is a linear order.
+If we revisit the example of the soccer players rank list, we can see that the first version that includes just **m**yself, my **g**randmother and her **f**riend is a linear order.

 ![Linear soccer player order](player_order_linear.svg)